chenbishop/Kasm-Pulumi/gcp/README.md

     - Additional zone proxy DNS name (e.g., `proxy-zoneb.kasm.kasm-test.com` and `proxy-zonec.kasm.kasm-test.com`)
 - **Cloud DNS Creation**:
     - **If Yes**: If you want the Pulumi script to create Cloud DNS, you will need to point your domain to the created Cloud DNS after the script completes and provide your domain’s DNS name in the Pulumi configuration.
-    - **If No**: If you do not want the Pulumi script to create Cloud DNS, you must provide the name of your existing GCP Cloud DNS.
+    - **If No**: If you prefer not to have the Pulumi script create Cloud DNS, you must provide the name of your existing GCP Cloud DNS zone.

 ## Authenticate with GCP
 ```bash